cysouw/diathesis/text/c07_participle.md

 a.
 Das geputzte Haus erstrahlt im Sonnenlicht.
 b.
 Er verkauft das Haus geputzt.
 c.
 Er hat das Haus geputzt.
-c.
+d.
 Das Haus wird geputzt.
 :::

 Arguably, these three functions are part of the spectrum of uses that are also available to German adjectives, like *leer* 'empty' in [@next].
 Basically then, participles are morphologically derived verb forms that are syntactically alike to adjectives.